CheLena/InsightDataSci/README.md

 ### Where Fellows are Hired
 The majority of Fellows are hired under a title that includes the phrase "Data Scientist".
 In some cases, Fellows are hired into roles that appear to have seniority, including terms like "Senior" or "Director" in their title.

+INSERT TOP HIRING COMPANIES

-Thus far, Facebook has hired the most Fellows from Insight Data Science, followed by Stitch Fix and LinkedIn.
+Thus far, Facebook has hired the most Fellows from Insight Data Science, followed by LinkedIn and Stitch Fix.
 The program itself has hired several Fellows to work in various capacities.

 ## Future Work
-Cross-variable analyses to see if certain Fellows are more likely to end up being hired by particular companies.
+* Cross-variable analyses to see if certain Fellows are more likely to end up being hired by particular companies.

-Deeper text analysis on project titles and descriptions.
+* Deeper text analysis on project titles and descriptions.

-I have identified some unstructured data on Fellows from other programs that I hope to compare and combine with these data.
-I hope to use this information to help other prospective data scientists compare programs and
+* I have identified some unstructured data on Fellows from other accelerator programs that I hope to compare and combine with these data.
+I hope to use this information to help other prospective data scientists compare and contrast programs.

 ## Final Thoughts
 I went into this endeavor seeking to learn more about data science career training programs to find the right one for me.

-I learned a lot about data scraping, and discovered some instances where it may not be appropriate to scrape data.
+In the process, I learned a lot about data scraping and discovered some instances where it may not be appropriate (or permissible) to scrape data.
 There remains a lot more work to be done to discover additional insights into this interesting program.
 Doing this work has significantly improved my Python programming skills, and challenged me to craft a compelling story.